 2. Emmanuel’s Dream: the true story of Emmanuel Ofosu Yeboah by Laurie Ann Thompson; illustrated by Sean Qualls

 This is the true story of Emmanuel Ofosu Yeboah, who was born disabled in Ghana.
-Despite having only one leg, his mother encouraged him to reach for his dreams, and made sure that he got an education even though he had to hop to school two miles each way.
-He learned how play soccer and to ride a bicycle and eventually rode a bicycle across his entire country with just one leg becoming a hero for his people.
-He continues to work on behalf for the disabled for his country.
+Despite having only one leg, his mother encouraged him to reach for his dreams and made sure that he got an education even though he had to hop to school two miles each way.
+He learned how to play soccer and to ride a bicycle and eventually rode a bicycle across his entire country with just one leg becoming a hero for his people.
+He continues to work on behalf of the disabled for his country.